 To provide for working capital needs and other general corporate purposes in the United States, we have a \$45.0 million revolving bank loan facility which matures on April 30, 2014.
 Historically, we have been able to extend the maturity date of the revolving loan facility for a one year period shortly before maturity although our ability to do so in the future is not certain.
 The facility bears interest at the higher of the Prime Rate or 3.25%.
 Borrowings under the facility are secured by any cash distributed in respect of our investment in the U.S. based merchant banking funds and cash distributions from Greenhill & Co., LLC.
-At March 31, 2013, we had \$26.5 million outstanding under the revolving bank loan facility.
+At September 30, 2013, we had \$36.4 million outstanding under the revolving bank loan facility.
 The revolving loan facility has a prohibition on the incurrence of additional indebtedness without the prior approval of the lenders and requires that we comply with certain financial and liquidity covenants on a quarterly basis.
-At March 31, 2013, we were compliant with all loan covenants and we expect to continue to be compliant with all loan covenants in future periods.
+At September 30, 2013, we were compliant with all loan covenants in future periods.